agiordan101/codingame_chess/README.md

     * Try moves caching with zobrist hash as key.
 Save fen inside so we can detect collisions (fen is obligatory calculated for Five move repetition rule)

     * In python script versus, write game results in a history file reserved for these opponents

-    * BbMmabPv-3.1.6: It would be probably better to decrease the evaluation while backpropagating:
-        - The algorithm doesn't see a difference between a 1-turn win and a 10-turn win So it takes time, until a DRAW, LOSE or treat is coming

     * DRAW offers (Need a winrate estimation first) :
         * You can offer a draw to your opponent by adding = right after the move, without a space: